dmsyaifoel/pyRBM/README.md

-Code for modelling up 2D and 3D compliant mechanisms using PseudoRigidBody Models.
+Code for simulating 2D and 3D compliant mechanisms using pseudorigidbody modelling (PRBMs).

 Check the examples folder for usage examples.

-In general, place all .py files in one folder.
+To use: place all .py files in one folder.
 Then run a new .py file within that folder with:

 ```python
 from prbm import PRBM